copernicus-mogley/zkav.club/README.md

 Lab: Practical workshops where you can get your hands dirty with real-world applications, from content creation with open-source tools to understanding decentralized file sharing.

+Zk Av Club Foundry isn't only about listening or watching; it's about participating, learning, and shaping the future of digital content creation.
+Whether you're a developer, artist, or just curious about the future of the internet, Zk Av Club invites you to learn, create, and innovate within a community passionate about art and creativity while sharing the values of decentralized and open-source technologies.

-Curriculum, production and design by Ryan Taylor, Robmar Enoe, Aura Brito, and Roosevelt Gordones
+Curriculum production and design by Ryan Taylor, Robmar Enoe, Aura Brito, and Roosevelt Gordones

 Zk Av Club Foundry advisors include zkSquirrel, Dan Wolande, and John Bruhling